-Rescuers make last desperate push as final hours of oxygen on missing Titanic submersible tick down
+Rescuers make a last desperate push as final hours of oxygen on the missing Titanic sub tick down

 Authorities reported the 22-foot (6.7-meter) carbon-fiber vessel overdue Sunday night, setting off the search in waters about 435 miles (700 kilometers) south of St. John’s.

-Officials have said the vessel had a 96-hour oxygen supply, giving them a deadline of early Thursday morning to find and raise the Titan.
+Officials have said the vessel had a 96-hour oxygen supply.
+That would give rescuers a deadline of between 6 a.m.
+(1000 GMT) and 8 a.m.
+(1200 GMT) Thursday morning to find and raise the Titan before the breathable air inside is expected to run out — if the vessel hadn’t suffered catastrophic damage before that.

-Frank Owen, a submarine search and rescue expert, said the estimated oxygen supply is a useful “target” for searchers, but is only based on a “nominal amount of consumption.”
+Frank Owen, a submarine search-and-rescue expert, said the estimated oxygen supply is a useful “target” for searchers, but is only based on a “nominal amount of consumption.”
 Owen said the diver on board the Titan would likely be advising passengers to “do anything to reduce your metabolic levels so that you can actually extend this.”

 At least 46 people successfully traveled on OceanGate’s submersible to the Titanic wreck site in 2021 and 2022, according to letters the company filed with a U.S. District Court in Norfolk, Virginia, that oversees matters involving the Titanic shipwreck.